nelson-n/cs-math-nn/README.md

     * Comparison of the speed of recursion in Python, R, Java, C, and C++.

 #### :bangbang: to-do
+* Build a simple grid search algorithm, then build a Bayesian grid search algorithm, demo using Bayesian grid search for hyperparameter tuning.
 * Learn the low-level data structures behind the base data types in Python such as: list, array, tuple, et cetera.
 Build versions of these data types in C++ and then port to Python with a package like `pybind11`.
 * Add a lesson on the properties of different number systems: hexadecimal system, 32-bit numbers, 128-bit numbers, how with a 32-bit number system you can generate the numbers 0-65535, etc.